-In order to get reimbursed by CMS, we must establish an IDTF.
-IDTFs are defined by CMS as entities independent of a hospital or physician's office in which diagnostic tests are performed by licensed or certified nonphysician personnel under appropriate physician supervision.
+In order to be a participating provider in the Medicare program, and to be reimbursed by CMS under the program, we established an independent diagnostic treatment facility (or "IDTF").
+An IDTF is a "provider-type" designation under Medicare, defined by CMS as an entity(ies) independent of a hospital or physician's office in which diagnostic tests are performed by licensed or certified nonphysician personnel under appropriate physician supervision.
 Our IDTFs are staffed by certified cardiographic technicians, who are overseen by a medical director who reviews the accuracy of the data we curate and from which we prepare reports.
 The existence of an IDTF allows us to bill a government payor for the Zio service through one or more MACs, such as Novitas Solutions, Noridian Healthcare Solutions and Palmetto GBA.
-MACs are companies that operate on behalf of the federal government to process claims for reimbursement and allow us to obtain reimbursement for our Zio service at CMS defined rates.
+MACs are companies that operate on behalf of the federal government to process Medicare claims for reimbursement and allow us to obtain reimbursement for our Zio service at CMS defined rates.
 Certification as an IDTF requires that we follow strict regulations governing how the center operates, such as requirements regarding the experience and certifications of the certified cardiographic technicians.
 In addition, many commercial payors require our IDTFs to maintain accreditation and certification with the Joint Commission of American Hospitals.
 To do so we must demonstrate a specified quality standard and are subject to routine inspection and audits.
-These rules and regulations vary from location to location and are subject to change.
-If they change, we may have to change the operating procedures at our IDTFs, which could increase our costs significantly.
+These rules and regulations vary from location to location and are subject to change, we may have to change the operating procedures at our IDTFs, which could increase our costs significantly.
 If we fail to obtain and maintain IDTF certification, our Zio service may no longer be reimbursed by CMS and some commercial payors, which would have a material adverse impact on our business.

-In the first quarter of 2019, we recognized approximately four percent of our revenue from non-contracted third-party payors, and as a result, our quarterly operating results are difficult to predict.
+In the third quarter of 2019, we recognized approximately five percent of our revenue from non-contracted third-party payors, and as a result, our quarterly operating results are difficult to predict.

 We have limited visibility as to when we will receive payment for our Zio service with non-contracted payors and we or XIFIN must appeal any negative payment decisions, which often delay collections further.
-Additionally, a portion of the revenue from non-contracted payors is received from patient co-pays, which we may not receive for several months following delivery of service or at all.
+Additionally, a portion of the revenue from noncontracted payors is received from patient co-pays, which we may not receive for several months following delivery of service or at all.
 For revenue related to non-contracted payors, we estimate an average collection rate based on factors including historical cash collections.
 Subsequent adjustments, if applicable, are recorded as an adjustment to revenue.
 Fluctuations in revenue may make it difficult for us, research analysts and investors to accurately forecast our revenue and operating results or to assess our actual performance.
 If our revenue or operating results fall below expectations, the price of our common stock would likely decline.